Coffeepassport

 They use the same standards and machinery for robusta as they do for arabica, leading to a spicy, very full bodied robusta that is pleasantly bitter because of its caffeine content, sweet chocolaty and very clean.
 It is a robusta that clearly can change the bad reputation this variety has.

-About the Peruvian farmers
+About the Bolivian farmers